Orbital dynamics and precession in magnetized Kerr spacetime: Outermost Stable Circular Orbits

 and, we identify the larger root $r_2$ with the OSCO, i.e., $r_{\text{OSCO}} \equiv r_2$.
 In the limit $B \to 0$ one recovers the Schwarzschild results $r_1 \to 3M$ and $r_{\text{OSCO}} \to \infty$.
 Similar results were obtained in Refs.~\cite{Esteban_1984,Dadhich1979,Galtsov1978,AlievMagBHrev,BHshield}.

 For the MKBH geometry, simple closed-form analytical solutions are not possible, but the qualitative picture remains: the CPO equation yields two positive branches for $B < B_{\rm cr}$.
 Both correspond to circular photon orbits, but the outer branch is identified as the OSCO.
 We propose a physically motivated rationale for this identification: if null geodesics—the trajectories of photons—are not permitted in circular configurations beyond this outer CPO root, then no stable circular timelike geodesic can exist there either.
+It is important to make explicit the asymmetry between null and timelike confinement: the domain of stable timelike circular motion is necessarily more restricted, and is bounded above by the outer root of CPO.
+This follows because timelike circular orbits must additionally satisfy the radial stability condition, $\Omega_r^2 \ge 0$, whereas null circular orbits correspond to the limiting case without this requirement.
 This provides a clear physical basis for interpreting the outer CPO root as a definitive outer boundary of stable motion, thereby confining astrophysical phenomena such as accretion disks and binary orbits to a finite region between the ISCO and the OSCO.
 The location of the OSCO depends sensitively on both $B$ and $a_*$: lower $B$ field strengths push the OSCO outward, while the stronger $B$ fields pull it inward, reflecting the fact that the magnetic field effectively confines the circular motion at large radii.
 At the critical field $B = B_{\rm cr}$, the CPO, the ISCO, and the OSCO coincide at a single radius.
 We denote this coincidence by point $P$ in Fig.~\ref{Fig:CPO}; at $P$, the three characteristic radii merge, marking the disappearance of any radius that can support stable timelike circular motion for $B > B_{\rm cr}$.
 Beyond this point, no circular orbits—timelike or null—exist (see Fig.~\ref{Fig:CPO} and the labeled point $P$).
+Our numerical evaluation of the marginal stability condition, $\Omega_r^2 = 0$, confirms that this bound is saturated at point $P$, where the ISCO, OSCO, and CPO coincide, marking the disappearance of the stable orbital window.
 Consequently, the OSCO complements the ISCO in delimiting the physically accessible region for circular geodesics in magnetized Kerr spacetime.
 All further analysis of orbital frequencies and precession are therefore be restricted to the physically admissible window: $r_{\rm ISCO} \le r < r_{\rm OSCO}$.
 We now proceed to investigate how the ISCO radius varies with $a$ and $B$.